 In December of 2010, the local missing persons bureau asked veteran Suffolk County PD officer John Mallia to assist in the search for Gilbert alongside his partner Blue, a German shepherd.
 The two had no luck at the gated community, but on Dec.
 11, Mallia decided to search to the west alongside the parkway.

 Here the vegetation was thick and would have made an ideal spot for a killer dumping the body from a vehicle.
 Blue picked up the scent, and sure enough, a skeleton was discovered in the nearly disintegrated remains of a burlap sack.

 However, two days later, while investigating the crime scene, Mallia discovered a second body.
 By the end of the day, there would be two more.
 Four bodies in all, and none of them were Gilbert.

-All of the women looked similar and worked as prostitutes, utilizing Craigslist to advertise themselves, just like Gilbert.
+All of the women looked similar and were sex workers, utilizing Craigslist to advertise themselves, just like Gilbert.
 They were Maureen Brainard-Barnes, 25, Melissa Barthélemy, 24, Megan Waterman, 22, and Amber Lynn Costello, 27.

 All four were asphyxiated, and given the proximity of Gilgo Beach, the four women would be known collectively as the Gilgo Four.